simbleau/abridge-wasm/README.md

 A monolithic repository for WASM components to be exported for use in Abridge.

 # ⚠️ Status
 Currently this is all research and experimentation.
-Please submit pull requests **Disclaimer**: At this time, optimization is not a consideration.
+Please submit pull requests/issues.

+**Disclaimer**: At this time, optimization is not a consideration.
 Pay absolutely no mind to the WASM build size, as this is a different topic I have ideas on...

 # 🏁 Quickstart